heatzer/Vehicle-Detector/README.md

 -   **Hyperparameter Tuning**: Fine-tuning the parameters of the machine learning models (e.g., `n_neighbors` for KNN, `C` and `gamma` for SVM) could lead to even better performance.
 -   **Sliding Window Approach**: Implementing a sliding window technique to detect vehicles in larger images at different scales and locations.
 -   **Deep Learning Models**: Exploring the use of Convolutional Neural Networks (CNNs) for an end-to-end vehicle detection system, which could potentially yield higher accuracy and robustness.

-## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details.